 If you dress minimalist, prepping your outfit will be a piece of cake.
 In this context, a combination of discrete colors and timeless designs is my go-to method for efficient everyday clothing.

 Another great habit is to organize your gym clothes for the next day.
-This will exhibit an invisible but unmissable get up you lazyass sign.
-It will also reduce the time you’ll need to pack your stuff for the gym – ie you’ll have less time to make excuses.
+They will exhibit an unmissable “get up you lazyass” sign and also eliminate the chore of packing for the gym.
+As such, you’ll have less time to make excuses.

-3. Check the bathroom, the kitchen, and the living room for tidiness
+3. Check the bathroom, kitchen, and living room for tidiness

 A brief checkup of your home is an essential addition to any night routine.
 Remember, a night routine is all about emptying your mind to improve the quality of your sleep.